carpentries/instructor-development/mentoring-groups/mentoring-groups-onboarding.md

 + **Activities & Timing**
   + Mentoring groups are run between 8 and 12 weeks.
   + Kari Jordan will hold a mentoring groups touch base with mentors half way through the 8-12 week period.
-  + A survey will be administered to mentors and mentees half way through the 8-12 week period.
+  + A [survey](https://goo.gl/forms/BOxgiKy99kVec07j2) will be administered to mentors and mentees half way through the 8-12 week period.
   + The 8-12 week period will end with a virtual showcase.
+  + A [survey](https://goo.gl/forms/I36OUFXGAofLps8E3) will be administered to mentors and mentees at the end of the mentoring group period.
 + **Exposure**
   + A mentoring page will be added to Data/Software Carpentry's website with information for how to join a mentoring group.
   + Members will be added to groups, and new groups will be formed, on a rolling basis as needed, per the discretion of Kari Jordan.
   + The Mentoring Subcommittee will be instrumental in getting the word out about mentoring groups.

 ## E-mail Templates
-### Recruiting mentors
+### Recruiting Mentors

 Dear [INSERT FIRST NAME]